 Viral Vector Production

-Genome Editing Core provides facilities and training for affordable high-titer viral vector preparation for research use and we cater to customers engaged in both in vitro and in vivo genome editing projects.
-Please, do not hesitate to contact us for a consultation on vector and project design.
-Our main focus is in training scientists to prepare their own viral vectors, but we can also help in virus production.
+Genome Editing Core provides facilities and training for affordable high-titer viral vector preparation for research use; we cater to customers engaged in both in vitro and in vivo genome editing projects.
+Please, do not hesitate to contact us for consulting vector and project design.
+Our main focus is on training scientists to prepare their viral vectors, but we can also help in virus production.

 Lentivirus